Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 # Mux key loaders

-The PBS multiplexer — *mux* for short — lets you route different validators to different relay sets or timing game configurations.
+The PBS multiplexer (AKA *mux*) lets you route different validators to different relay sets or timing game configurations.
 Instead of a single `[[relays]]` list for all your validators, you declare one or more `[[mux]]` entries that match specific validator pubkeys to custom relay and timing settings.

 Use a mux when you need: